 08. Strive to be popular

-Spend hours trying to get followers and likes on the latest social media channel even if nobody else uses.
+Spend hours trying to get followers and likes on the latest social media channel even if nobody else uses it.
 Obsess over finding new places to share your wisdom.
 Remember what Ricky Bobby said: “If you’re not first, you’re last.”

 Be as flaky as possible when describing the problem you solve and who it’s for.
 For example: “Are you sick of the anxiety and overwhelm of dealing with social media?
 Book a free soul-infused deep dive consult today.”
 That’s perfect.